The 14 best new Caribbean hotels and resorts

 Courtesy Silversands

-The tiny island of Grenada often gets overlooked in favor of its larger neighbors (Barbados, Trinidad and Tobago), but that's about to change when the upscale Silversands opens in March.
+The tiny island of Grenada often gets overlooked in favor of its larger neighbors (Barbados, Trinidad and Tobago), but that's about to change when the upscale Silversands opens in late 2018.

 This will be the first resort on Grande Anse beach in 25 years, and, as is the trend for many new boutique properties in the Caribbean, its low-rise, modern design will blend into its environs.

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.